maxtcurie/SLiM/README.md

 # SLiM
 The Slab Like Microtearing mode model

+This software provides a rapid assessment of the slab-like microtearing mode using a global linear dispersion model, which takes minutes to calculate the growth rate and frequency of a given mode.

 SLiM EXE can be found from this link: https://drive.google.com/drive/folders/12e1t6liY5JztwOBOLehPoV8GbfORn_j8?usp=sharing

 Executable the program: